User Access Review Best PracticesPublished March 23, 2017 by Karen Walsh • 8 min read

 Some of the reports that can be used to track access rights are the role listing by functional area, user listing by role, action security by role, row security by role library of applications, and key application reports.

 Even if the move is within the organization, updated access protects against employee accidents and malicious employee access.
 Moreover, continually updated access ensures the least damage is done if the employee’s information is used by someone outside the organization.

 Manager Reviews of Employee Profiles

-Annually asking managers to review the employee access profiles adds not only another protective layer of review but can provide insight into employee access needs that may not be related to intra-organizational moves or employment terminations.
-Managers know when special projects that added access have ended and including them in the review process annually can close gaps.
-Equally important to any organization is to make sure that supervisors are trained to understand the consequences of missed notifications.
+Annual, manager-level reviews of employee access profiles add not only another protective layer of review, but also can provide insight into employee access needs that may not be related to intra-organizational moves or employment terminations.
+Managers know when special projects that necessitated access have ended, and including them in the review process can close gaps.

 Review Employee Termination Procedures